wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-int-listener.md

 <properties
-   pageTitle="Criar ouvinte para o grupo de disponibilidade AlwaysOn para SQL Server em máquinas virtuais do Azure" description="Instruções passo a passo para criar um ouvinte para um grupo de disponibilidade AlwaysOn para SQL Server em máquinas virtuais do Azure" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"
+   pageTitle="Create Listener for AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" description="Step-by-step instructions for creating a listener for an AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"